 How Do You Contract It?

-You can also get molluscum through contact with an infected wet surface, such as poolside furniture, toys, or even a recently used towel.
+You can also contract this conditon through contact with an infected wet surface, such as poolside furniture, toys, or even a recently used towel.
 The most frequent sites of infection are the abdomen, arms and legs, but it is also commonly seen on the face, armpits and hands.
 In fact, molluscum contagiosum can spread to any part of the body, except the palms of the hands, soles of the feet and scalp.

-Persons with weakened immune systems, such as due to AIDS, may experience molluscum contagiosum that proves highly resistant to treatment.
+Persons with weakened immune systems, such as due to AIDS, may experience MC that proves highly resistant to treatment.

 What Are The Symptoms and Stages of Molluscum Contagiosum?

 Typically, molluscum begins as small, painless bumps or lesions, not unlike goose bumps.
-This is the first of three main stages of molluscum contagiosum.
-During subsequent stages of molluscum contagiosum, the following can occur:
+This is the first of three main stages.
+During subsequent stages, the following can occur:

 - The molluscum begin to look more like flattened moles

-- The molluscum enlarge, sometimes rapidly, into raised, pearly, flesh-colored nodules.
+- The lesions enlarge, sometimes rapidly, into raised, pearly, flesh-colored nodules.
 A characteristic dimple can develop in the center, but not always.

 - The nodules may develop a central core or plug of white, waxy material, including many virus particles.

-The challenge of coping with the stages of molluscum contagiosum comes sharply into perspective when you consider how molluscum contagiosum afflicts adults.
-Typically, adult molluscum contagiosum occurs on the inner thighs, lower abdomen and genitalia.
+The challenge of coping with the stages of molluscum contagiosum comes sharply into perspective when you consider how MCV afflicts adults.
+Typically, adult molluscum occurs on the inner thighs, lower abdomen and genitalia.

 What Are The Treatment Alternatives?

-Regarding the treatment of molluscum contagiosum, Mayo Clinic staff have pointed out that the virus “usually resolves without treatment within six to 12 months.”
+Regarding the treatment, Mayo Clinic staff have pointed out that the virus “usually resolves without treatment within 9 to 30 months.”
 But it’s hard to imagine patiently enduring a year or more of molluscum contagiosum, as Mayo Clinic acknowledges.
-Staff at Mayo Clinic observe that a physician may recommend treatment for molluscum contagiosum, based on several considerations–age, medical history, extent and location of the outbreak, and expected outcome of the condition.
+Staff at Mayo Clinic observe that a physician may recommend treatment, based on several considerations–age, medical history, extent and location of the outbreak, and expected outcome of the condition.

 In the past, treatments ranged from surgical removal by scraping, de-coring, freezing, or needle electrosurgery, which sometimes resulted in scarring.
 Previously favored medications sometimes caused painful blistering and skin discoloration.